Welcome back to Artemis Rising 3!

 She has been nominated for a Parsec Award.
 Kate won the Hugo Award for Best Semiprozine in 2011 and 2013, the British Fantasy Award for Best Magazine in 2014 and the World Fantasy Award for Special Award: Non Professional in 2014 alongside the wonderfully talented editorial staff of Clarkesworld Magazine.

 Kate is currently situated in Northern Connecticut with her first fans; her wonderful children.
-She is currently working as the Director of Operations for SFWA.
+She is currently working as Executive Director for SFWA.